 TRANSPORTATION FUNDS: The Transportation Fund was established by the 1979 General Assembly.
 This fund is used for all operating costs related to pupil transportation, plus the purchase of school buses.
 In 2001 the fund was split into two funds, a Transportation Operating Fund and a Bus Replacement Fund.

-REFERENDUM FUND: Carmel Clay Schools held two successful referendums.
-The first will expire at the end of 2012, and the second will expire at the end of 2017.
-These referendums provide increased funds for operating expenses.
+REFERENDUM FUND: The Referendum Fund was established in 2011 and will expire at the end of 2017.
+The Referendum Fund provides increased funds for operating expenses.

 Practically all public school revenues are derived directly or indirectly from some taxing vehicle.
 Dollars for state support to local public schools are appropriated by the General Assembly from the General Fund of the state.
 Revenues to the state’s General Fund include monies generated by sales and use taxes, the individual income tax, and corporate income taxes.
 These three (3) taxes account for more than 85% of the total revenue to the state’s General Fund.

 Locally, various forms of taxation are utilized to generate monies for schools and for civic units of government.
 The local taxes are charged, collected, and provided to the governmental units in a more direct way than state revenues.
 Examples of local taxes charged include the property tax, license excise tax, and financial institution tax.
 Other sources of income are non-taxed items including receipts from transfer tuition, property sales, gifts, contributions, and earnings from investments.

 PROPERTY TAX: The property tax represents the largest local revenue generator for governmental units.
 The tax is charged against real and personal property.
 Locally elected assessors determine property valuations utilizing appraisal guides prescribed by the Department of Local Government Finance.